mnemosynium/lotjcolor/README.md

 3. A new preview panel will open beside your text editor, displaying the color-coded text as it would appear in the Legends of the Jedi MUD.
 4. The preview will update automatically as you type or modify the text in the active editor.

+## Settings

+- `lotjcolor.breakbetweenlines` (default: `true`):

+  Controls whether a blank line break is inserted between lines of text.
+This can improve readability for those who prefer spaced-out text.

+- `lotjcolor.displayfont` (default: `'Courier New', Courier, monospace`):

+  Specifies the font family used in the preview panel.

+- `lotjcolor.displayfontsize` (default: `0.8125`):

+  Defines the font size in em units for the preview panel.

+To modify these settings:

+1. Open the settings in VSCode (Ctrl+,).
+2. Search for "Lotj Color" to find the related settings.

 ## Supported Color Codes

 The extension supports all LotJ color codes, including: